Spine

 FREQUENTLY ASKED QUESTIONS

-How soon can I return to work after spine procedure?
+How soon can work resume after a spine procedure?

-Most patients return to light work within 2–4 weeks, depending on the procedure and physical demands of their job.
+Many patients return to lighter work duties within 2–4 weeks, depending on the procedure and the physical requirements of the job.